rancher/fleet-docs/docs/ref-fleet-yaml.md

 ### Chart Source

-They specify how to download the chart.
+These options specify how to download the chart.
 The reference to the chart can be a local path, a go-getter URL, a Helm repository, or an OCI Helm repository.

 | Option | Description | Applies to |
 | :---- | :---- | :---- |